harvardinformatics/website/content/atac-seq-guidelines.md

   |  samtools sort  -n  -o <BAM>  -
 ```

-For input files of 20 million paired reads, this command takes around five hours on Odyssey.
+For input files of 20 million paired reads, this command takes around five hours on Cannon.
 This can be decreased by increasing the number of cores in the Bowtie2 command.
 For example, one could specify eight cores for Bowtie2 with `-p 8` and adjust the request in the SLURM script to `#SBATCH -n 10` (that is, eight cores for Bowtie2 and one each for SAMtools view and sort).
 The memory usage of Bowtie2 depends primarily on the genome length; enough must be requested to load the genome indexes.

 Bowtie2 also provides (via `stderr`) a summary of the mapping results, separated according to uniqueness and alignment type (concordant, discordant, and non-concordant/non-discordant).
 In terms of alignment interpretation, it is conceptually easier to divide alignments into two basic categories: properly paired and unpaired (Fig. 3).